 - Travel PIllow: Because you want to arrive at your destination ready to have fun; Not tired and with neck pain.
 Memory Foam ones work the best.

 - A Water Bottle: Airports in Europe have free refill stations.
 Carry these if you want to save money and save the planet at the same time (Plastics are killing us)

-- Beach/ Bath towels: You may end up in hostels/ Airbnbs that do not provide towels.
-It is always a good idea to have a beach size towel on you.
-Carry Micro-Fiber towels that are light weight, quick-drying and can easily fit into your backpack.
+- A Travel towel: You may end up in hostels/ Airbnbs/ beaches that do not provide towels.
+Avoid carrying your regular bulky towel that takes up too much baggage space, and takes forever to dry.
+Carry Micro-Fiber travel towels that are light weight, quick-drying and can easily fit into your backpack.

 - Umbrella: It can rain anytime in Europe.
 Happens even in the peak of summer.

 - Wet Wipes: Some of us need these cause the toilet paper simply won't do the job.